 With more and more variable generation sources, such as wind and solar power, becoming part of our nation’s energy portfolio, utility companies are finding it harder and harder to balance output and need.
 Basically, pumped storage hydro can be operated in a manner that will act as a “shock absorber” for the transmission grid, allowing the utility to generate power when there is not enough or to soak up and store excess power when there is too much.

 These and other “ancillary” services can be provided by this technology.
 The key to the flexibility of the pumped storage hydro is the speed the facility can go from storing energy (pumping water into the upper water body) to the generation of energy (releasing water from the upper water body through the turbines to the lower body of water).
 The pure reversible turbine equipment requires stopping and reversing the water flow, this can take 20-30 minutes per cycle.
-The equipment is designed such that the pump and turbine generator are two separate units on the same shaft rotating in the same direction.
+The equipment is designed in a Quaternary configuration which will consist of 3 unit pairs.
+Each pair will include a pump and a turbine with a dedicated 134 MW motor and a 134 MW generator respectively.
 Through the use of hydraulic short circuit, the unit can be generating power at the same time it is pumping water for storage.
 This provides for immediate response to changing energy needs.

 The Gordon Butte Closed Loop Pumped Storage Hydro Project will be a versatile tool with all the attributes needed to quickly and reliably service the modern energy and transmission needs of the Northern Plains and Pacific Northwest.